dpott60/ElectroCard/README.md

 ### Risky Components:
 Implementing a database to store all cards and user information, working with LinkedIn API to gather user information, Card customization as far as coloring, component movement and templates for different amounts of information displayed.

+### Test Credentials
+There are 3 users in the app currently.
+* username: testuser, password: pass123, userid: 1
+* username: admin, password: pass, userid: 2
+* username: created, password: haha, userid: 3

+### APK
+???

+### Supported Devices
+This app supports devices running Android 5.0 Lollipop and above.

+### Sequence information
+Not quite sure what this means.